alvarogirona/joe-prices/README.md

 # JoePrices

+## Notes

+I initially asumed that v2 and v2.1 pairs `token_x` and `token_y` would be ordered by token address, as in univ2/joev1, but found out that they aren't on the last day of the challenge.
+I'm making changes to the code on the last day (I hope I won't break anything else) but maybe there are some cases where I'm returning the inverse of the price (1/price) for some pairs.

 ## Configuring RPCs

 A sample `.env.sample` file is included with the project.
 To configure different RPC endpoints the environment variables defined on that file can be changed.